 We did the hike up to the Lake Agnes Tea House, which is a cute little tea house that is accessible only by hiking in and out, so staff have to make that trek every day to run it.
 It was so cute and so worth it.
 We got tea biscuits and jam, and also some hot cocoa I think.
 There was a long line when we got there of other fellow hikers making the trek.

 After that we continued on to The Plain of Six Glaciers trail, which was a beautiful winding hike up to some pretty stunning glacier valleys.
 It was a little smoky when we were there because of nearby fires during that season.
 Still pretty.
 It was such an enjoyable hike.
-Not a lot of people made it all the up, so it was nice to have a solitary moment at the end of the trail, surrounded by these huge, beautiful mountain cliffs carved by glaciers.
+Not a lot of people made it all the way up, so it was nice to have a solitary moment at the end of the trail, surrounded by these huge, beautiful mountain cliffs carved by glaciers.

 Coming back down, we made our way through some foresty areas, and finally back to Lake Louise, where the beautiful, stunning blue made its appearance through the trees.